 Where we Dis/Agree: We both like and use groups and feel the news feed is annoying, but this Boomer also sees the Newsfeed as a research and marketing tool.
 Ads are a pain but professionally, Facebook’s Ad Program can be a real boon in promoting your business.
 I have no issues or embarrassments with maintaining a Facebook page for personal reasons, I like keeping up with people I know and view it as an easy way to stay connected.

 Millennial: “Facebook gets all of the photos we took — the good, the bad, etc—while Instagram just gets the one that really summed up the event we went to.
 It is much more selective, and honestly, people spend more time on the captions to make them relevant/funny.”

 Baby Boomers: One of my resolutions for the new year was to get more involved on Pinterest and Instagram especially after reading several reports on the growth of both.

 My use of Pinterest and Instagram puts me in the minority when it comes to most Boomers I know outside of search marketing.
 My offline friends tend to use Flickr and Shutterfly to store photos and while a number of girlfriends love Pinterest for finding recipes, they don’t build boards or share photos there.

-From a professional standpoint I like the idea you can connect your Instagram page to your Facebook business page, gives you another way to drive traffic and build brand.
+From a professional standpoint, I like the idea you can connect your Instagram page to your Facebook business page, gives you another way to drive traffic and build a brand.
 And I like putting effort between both Instagram and Pinterest given they share similar demographics, cuts down on marketing research and resources.

 Pinterest recently purchased a recommendation startup called Kosei, their technology will help make “highly personalized and powerful product recommendations”.
 Gold for anyone already established on Pinterest.